MockingbirdME/game_md/core_rules/03 - strains.md

 **Family/Social Structure** Sapeen families are very culture dependent, in Askelon it's common for a group of adults to cohabitate and raise any children collectively with children moving out only when they join another household as an adult, in Proto adults tend to pair off as a couple and live together with children leaving the home to live on their own when they reach adulthood, in the Grailic states the Sapeen families with money or influence tend to emulate the Torleni of the area while poorer families live in groups.

-**Breeding** Sapeen females are able to reproduce from a young age though it is generally not considered socially acceptable until their twenties.
+**Breeding:** Sapeen females are able to reproduce from a young age though it is generally not considered socially acceptable until their twenties.
 Like Centari they carry their children inside them for close to three seasons before giving life birth, usually to a single child though twins are considered a blessing as one of them will always be a natural mage.

-**Place in Society** Clursus may have created Sapeen to be adaptable so that they may rule but he made them so adaptable they ended up filling all niches of society.
+**Place in Society:** Clursus may have created Sapeen to be adaptable so that they may rule but he made them so adaptable they ended up filling all niches of society.
 Sapeen are common in nearly all nations and rarely looked upon poorly.

-**Naming Conventions** In Sapeen ruled nations they tend to have a given name followed by son/daughter of their father or descendent of their most noteworthy direct female ancestor (mother, mother's mother, etc.) some tracing their heritage back to great hero's of myth and legend.
+**Naming Conventions:** In Sapeen ruled nations they tend to have a given name followed by son/daughter of their father or descendent of their most noteworthy direct female ancestor (mother, mother's mother, etc.) some tracing their heritage back to great hero's of myth and legend.
 Outside of the Sapeen ruled nations (Askelon, Proto, The Free Isles, etc.) they tend to adopt the naming conventions of the upper class of wherever they live.

 **Size:** 5